maths/moodle-qtype_stack/doc/en/Proof/index.md

-# Support for proof and recepies in STACK
+# Support for proof in STACK

 In STACK the basic assumption is that a student's answer will be a mathematical expression, e.g. a polynomial or an equation.
 While the facilities for assessing a student's free-form proof is limited (in any online assessment system), teachers can create materials for assessing students' understanding of proof in general, and of particular mathematical proofs.